ArchithSharma/ArchithSharma/README.md

 # 👋 Hi, I'm Archith Sharma

 I'm a developer and researcher interested in data science, predictive modeling, and impactful projects that blend tech with real-world applications.
-I work with R, Python, TeX, and HTML to build meaningful tools—from sports analytics to elections and ecological data analysis.
+I work with R, Python, TeX, Java, and HTML to build meaningful tools—from sports analytics to elections and ecological data analysis.

 ## 🧠 Featured Projects